Cohort #1 · April 14 · Max 15 spots

 Coefficient form is what you already know: store the coefficients as a vector. $P(x) = 1 + 2x + 3x^2$ becomes [1, 2, 3].
 Adding two polynomials is cheap: add the vectors element by element, $O(N)$.
 But multiplying them?
 Every coefficient of P has to multiply with every coefficient of Q. That’s $O(N^2)$.

 Evaluation form stores what the polynomial outputs at N chosen points.
-Instead of [1, 2, 3], you store $[P(x_0), P(x_1), \ldots, P(x_{n-1})]$.
+Instead of storing the recipe (coefficients), you store the dishes already cooked: $[P(x_0), P(x_1), \ldots, P(x_{n-1})]$.
+Think of it as a lookup table.
+You don’t know the formula, but you know what it produces at each point.
 Now multiplying two polynomials is trivial: just multiply the values at each point, $O(N)$.

 Flipping from coefficients to points is evaluation: plug N points into the polynomial, $O(N^2)$.
 Flipping back is interpolation: find the polynomial that passes through N given points, also $O(N^2)$.